lostelfhlm/lostelfhlm/README.md

 Awards:JASSO Scholarship

-Master of business management in Osaka Prefecture University in 2023/03
+Master of business administration in Osaka Prefecture University in 2023/03

 ## ACHIEVEMENTS